- Quick Questions, Quick Answers

 - The first is that budgeting is a process.
 It’s an activity.
 We’ve always said this, but now can offer one model of what that process might look like.

-- The second is that giving every dollar a job means using a sequence for prioritizing (ours or a custom one!) when you sit down to budget to assign dollars until To be Budgeted is zero.
+- The second is that giving every dollar a job means using a sequence for prioritizing (ours or a custom one!) when you sit down to assign dollars until Ready to Assign is zero.
 Then you know you’re done.
 What we don’t mean is that this must be done less than one hour after receiving money, or that you have to finish it before you get up off the couch, or else you’ve failed.
 If you want to wait for a Friday night budget date or for a couple of paychecks to join up, go for it.
-Whenever you do sit down to budget, budget to zero.
+Whenever you do sit down to budget, give dollars a job until there’s nothing left to assign.

 Choosing names for babies (or cats or goldfish) is always hard.
 But you want to get it just right.
 Rules One and Three?
 We already had them just right.
 Rules Two and Four get upgrades, each for different reasons but with the idea of better aligning the name of the rule with what it does for you and your budget.